Cyclone Seroja update

 The commitment to diversity in its workforce remains a strong focus for Western Power.
 The strategies aimed at achieving its diversity targets (including gender) are actively managed through an equity and diversity standard.
 This standard is endorsed in accordance with the Equal Opportunity Act 1984 (WA) and supports Western Power in the achievement of its corporate objectives through the attraction, retention, development and engagement of a wide variety of individuals with varying skills, experiences and perspectives.

-The role of the Finance, Risk & Audit Committee (FRAC) is to assist the Board in discharging its responsibilities in relation to Western Power’s financial and treasury management and reporting, and risk management and compliance.
+The role of the Audit & Risk Committee (ARC) is to assist the Board in discharging its responsibilities in relation to Western Power’s risk, audit, treasury management and reporting, and compliance.
 Risk assurance and internal audit programs are integral components of Western Power’s governance process.
 A full time Internal Audit Manager, supported by internal and external resources, provides independent and objective risk assurance and audit services designed to add value and improve Western Power’s operations and legislative and regulatory compliance.
-FRAC oversees the performance of, and response to, internal audits (by the Internal Audit area) and the external audit (by the Auditor General) of the corporation.
+ARC oversees the performance of, and response to, internal audits (by the Internal Audit area) and the external audit (by the Auditor General) of the corporation.

 Our compliance standard and framework which is designed to ensure that all Western Power employees are aware of relevant legislative obligations, including those relating to disclosure and reporting.